-Checking to the ball was something I already knew going into college but Butch would break it down for us.
-Showing me how to position my body, so that when I trap the ball I was in a better position to pass it.
+Checking to the ball was something I already knew going into college, but Butch would break it down for us.
+Showing us how to position our body, so that when you trap the ball you’re in a better position to pass it.

 The key to ‘checking to‘ the ball

 The key to checking to the ball is timing and change of speed!